 - Visual-Spatial Functioning

-A standard psychological evaluation typically evaluates general cognitive and personality functioning and is geared to diagnose psychiatric conditions.
-A standard evaluation has the capacity to diagnose a condition, however, it lacks the specificity to understand what underlying neurological process is causing the symptoms and therefore, psychological testing cannot independently provide the diagnostic precision necessary give customize recommendations for treatment.
-Psychological testing may be conducted on its own or as a component of a neuropsychological assessment.
+A psychological evaluation assesses general cognitive and personality functioning to diagnose psychiatric conditions.
+A psychological evaluation has the capacity to diagnose a condition, however, it lacks the specificity to understand what underlying neurological process is.
+Therefore, psychological testing cannot independently provide the diagnostic precision necessary to give customized recommendations for treatment.
+Psychological testing may be conducted on its own or as a component of a neuropsychological evaluation.

 - Forensic: Forensic Neuropsychology is the application of Neuropsychological theory and research to address legal issues when injuries occur.
 Referral questions in civil litigation often involve determination of the presence or absence of neurological and/or psychiatric disorders, related to a specific event or injury, prognosis, or treatment and defines disability status.